aasmith1788/smith-dl-imu/estimation/README.md

 # Estimation

 This folder contains all notebooks for evaluating the trained networks on unseen IMU data.
 The code is organized into two complementary groups: `sensorwise` and `notsensor`.
-The former runs inference on one sensor at a time, while the latter collates those results into concise tables.
+The sensorwise notebooks perform intensive inference on one IMU location at a time, whereas the notsensor notebooks simply gather the saved outputs and summarize them.

 ## Sensorwise notebooks